EmilieGreaker1/project-SDCI/README.md

 Presented by Emilie GREAKER and Y-Quynh NGUYEN as our 5th year INSA Toulouse, SDCI minor project.

 This project revolved around resolving an issue for an application architecture using Kubernetes and Istio.
-The mentioned issue for this specific project, was the saturation of the intermediate gateway.
+The mentioned issue for this specific project was the saturation of the intermediate gateway.
+Our specific use case to resolve this issue included deploying a flow reduction service, when needed, to reduce the number of packages arriving from non-critical zones.

 ![image](https://github.com/user-attachments/assets/4d10207a-c532-4cfc-b316-d0c153da18cf)